top of page

 2. Tap into your values - because you are connecting to the kind of person you want to be and the life you want to lead.

-As we have shared previously, both autonomy and values feed intrinsic motivation - a higher quality form of motivation than extrinsic motivation.
+As we have shared previously, both autonomy and values feed intrinsic motivation - a higher-quality form of motivation than extrinsic motivation.

 For example, if you want to increase your fitness but you have no real sense of how or why, it becomes really easy to de-prioritise physical activity for other areas of life.
 However, asking these questions gives what you are trying to achieve more significance.
 You start to connect with the wider impact of your goals.
 As a result, prioritising your fitness is not something you dismiss so easily.
 When barriers crop up, you have something more substantial to keep you going.